 In fact, therapy only works through COMMUNICATION.
 It is a communication-cure.
 That is why it was initially called the “talking cure.”
 Curing oneself through speech and hearing oneself speak to one’s therapist and hearing the therapist speak back to oneself.

 How we talk to ourselves and how we communicate can increase or decrease our stress levels.
 We are responsible for how, what, and to whom we speak.
 There is self-responsibility in stress management.
+Self awareness and stress management are key in helping us communicate with and love ourselves and others.

 Because February is the month of “love” and the month of St. Valentine’s Day, I will offer you a method of stress reduction in your communication, in the form of “The Four Horsemen of the Apocalypse,” developed by famed couples therapy experts: The Gottman’s and their method (The Gottman Method).
 These four horsemen are what destroy relationships through speech and relating.
 If we can become aware of how we use them and how not to use these aspects of unhealthy communication, we can begin to increase positive and relational strengthening methods of speech in our love relationships and our relationships with others.
 This month, let’s experiment with NOT using these destructive aspects of communication to increase our relational health and also as a means of stress management within relationships.